2004matthews/Group-Project-2-MIST-4610/README.md

 - Economic Impact: Companies with numerous discontinued chemicals might face reputational risks, affecting market value and sales.

 # Database Manipulations:
-Analysis Question #1:
+Overall Manipulation Details:
-1. Filtering by Carcinogenic Ingredient Rating (aat least 1A):
+1. Filtering by Carcinogenic Ingredient Rating (at least 1A):
 - Purpose: Focusing on chemicals with high carcinogenic potential and eliminate less important results from the data.
 - Implementation: A filter was added to include only products with carcinogenic ingredients meeting the 1A minimum.
 2. Grouping Data by Product Categories and Companies: